EliDevToBe/EliDevToBe/README.md

 I'm a junior web & software developer currently looking for an apprenticeship.

-Curious by nature, I like to try things and test ideas, enthousiast about my formation currently ongoing.
+Curious by nature, I like to try things and test ideas !
+Enthousiast about my formation currently ongoing at Ada Tech School, a 2-year program to become a full stack developer.
+Ada Tech School follows an alternative pedagogy emphasizing inclusivity and learning through hands-on experience, allowing me to sharpen my expertise in back-end technologies while also cultivating my front-end skills.

 - 🔭 I’m currently working on a web app with a mobile porting in mind
 - 🌱 I’m currently learning NextJS & TypeScript